 The general industry data and the comparison group data are blended when composing the competitive analysis, when possible, such that the combined general industry data and the comparison group are each weighted 50%.
-The competitive analysis showed that the Company's named executives' 2012 total direct compensation opportunities were positioned conservatively in the median range of the blended survey and compensation group data.
-During the second half of 2012, the MD&C Committee considered a competitive analysis of total direct compensation levels and compensation mixes for our executive officers using updated compensation data from the same two survey sources and comparison group in terms of size.
+The competitive analysis showed that the Company's named executives' 2012 total direct compensation opportunities were positioned conservatively in the median range of the blended survey and comparison group data.
+During the second half of 2012, the MD&C Committee considered a competitive analysis of total direct compensation levels and compensation mixes for our executive officers using updated compensation data from the same two survey sources and comparison companies, with the exception that Schlumberger was replaced by Avis Budget Group to better position the Company in the median range of the comparison group in terms of size.
 The competitive analysis showed that the Company's named executives' 2012 total direct compensation opportunities were positioned at median for our President and Chief Executive Officer and did not exceed the median range for the other executive officers, due in part to the recent restructuring discussed earlier and resulting new hires and promotions.
 For competitive comparisons, the MD&C Committee has determined that total direct compensation packages for our named executive officers within a range of plus or minus 20% of the median total compensation of the competitive analysis is appropriate.
 In making these determinations, total direct compensation consists of base salary, target annual bonus, and the annualized grant date fair value of long-term equity incentive awards.